How Gambling Operators Should Protect You

 Gambling is a source of entertainment and for most people, they can enjoy the occasional flutter or game without it turning into a problem.
 However, those who become addicted, need an extra level of protection – but who's providing it?

-Whether it be a casino, online bingo or placing a bet on the football, gambling companies have a duty of care towards their customers.
+Whether it be a casino, online bingo website or placing a bet on the football, gambling companies have a duty of care towards their customers.

 The Gambling Commission was established under the Gambling Act of 2005 and assumed full powers in 2007 when it took responsibility from the gaming board for Great Britain.